This Billionaire’s Secret Could

-Alas, Oaktree offers its services to pension funds, sovereign wealth funds, institutional investors and ultra-high net worth clients only.
+Alas, Oaktree’s services are only available to pension funds, sovereign wealth funds, institutional investors and ultra-high net worth clients.

-Over the last decade, I’ve developed and refined a second-level investing system that identifies the very same types of market opportunities.
-It’s backed by my own proprietary software algorithm that calculates the second-level investing math behind the basic numbers to determine the probabilities of various financial outcomes actual happening.
+I’ve spent the last decade developing and refining a second-level investing system that identifies the very same types of contrarian market opportunities.
+It’s backed by my own proprietary software algorithm that calculates the second-level investing math behind the basic numbers to determine the probabilities of various financial outcomes actually happening.

-In fact, my system recently turned up several dividend payers hiding in plain sight.
+This system recently turned up several remarkably safe income opportunities hiding in plain sight.

 Let me tell you about one of my favorite plays right now…

-Second-Level Stock Paying 7.3% Dividend That’s Likely To Double
+Second-Level Stock Paying 7.3% Dividend That’s Ready To Double

 Why haven’t the money lords on Wall Street cashed in already?
 Because the consensus outlook on the sector – the perception Marks warned us about – is pessimistic.
 The first-level thinkers believe every stock of this type is going to get crushed by debt and rising interest rates.